 Roma (Alfonso Cuaron, Mexico, 2018)

 Roma is a great film, but it’s not an unprecedented one.
-Ask a cinephile (trust me), and they’ll tell you all about Tarkovsky and Angelopoulos, just as they’ll probably insist that those directors offered a purer, more uncut variety.
+Ask a cinephile, and they’ll tell you all about Tarkovsky and Angelopoulos, just as they’ll probably insist that those directors offered a purer, more uncut variety than Cuaron.
 But Roma would have been an unprecedented Best Picture winner at the Oscars, both as a “foreign film”, a Netflix film, and a piece of quasi-slow cinema, and it looked like it might actually pull it off because all the more traditional sources in 2018 failed to rally excitement.
-Rally they eventually did, not exactly to general satisfaction, but no matter.
-2018 will go down as Roma‘s year anyway, a mature triumph from Cuaron and a key moment in the still-being-written history of streaming services as real contenders—swaggering into Hollywood with Silicon Valley money, and maybe throwing some of it at something made for big screens.
+Rally they eventually did, not exactly to general satisfaction.
+But no matter.
+2018 will go down as Roma‘s year anyway, a mature triumph for Cuaron and a key moment in the still-being-written history of streaming services as real contenders—swaggering into Hollywood with Silicon Valley money, and maybe throwing some of it at something made for big screens.

 Portrait of a Lady on Fire (Celine Sciamma, France, 2019)

 “Start by drawing my contours,” the heroine sharply instructs her students at the beginning, before directing a tough, self-possessed gaze straight into the camera.
-Well before it erupts into a love story, Portrait establishes itself as a sharp movie about women in art—how images can fail or succeed at capturing them, and always have a head start on the real thing.
+So right from the start, and well before it erupts into a love story, Portrait establishes itself as an incisive movie about women in art—how images can fail at capturing them, or might possibly succeed, but always have a head start on the real thing.
 And for all the 18th century capital-R Romanticism (windswept cliffs, etc.) the film keeps its eye on how this is very much a modern problem.
 It’s both one of the headiest and most beautiful films of 2019, even if it won’t be properly released in America until February 2020.
-I caught a sold-out advance screening last night, so consider this less a definitive judgement on the past than an act of fresh hype for the future and a point about the problem of lists.
+I caught a sold-out advance screening last night, so consider this less a definitive judgement on the past than an act of fresh hype for the future and a point about the problem of these lists.
 With only hours left in the decade, a worthy option has barely been given to audiences yet.

 Take 20—another set that make the cut: